vincenzoml/topochecker/README.md

 representing space.
 Node ids must be numbers starting at 0 and with no gaps.

+Both graphs can be weighted; to achieve this, just add a property "weight=n" to each edge, where n is a float; the default value for n is 1.0.

 "eval.csv" is a whitespace-separated csv file, with three or more columns.
 Each row takes the form